Submarine

-A submarine (or sub) is a watercraft capable of independent operation underwater.
-It differs from a submersible, which has more limited underwater capability.
-The term is also sometimes used historically or colloquially to refer to remotely operated vehicles and robots, as well as medium-sized or smaller vessels, such as the midget submarine and the wet sub.
-Submarines are referred to as boats rather than ships irrespective of their size.
+A submarine (often shortened to sub) is a watercraft capable of independent operation underwater.
+(It differs from a submersible, which has more limited underwater capability.)
+The term "submarine" is also sometimes used historically or informally to refer to remotely operated vehicles and robots, or to medium-sized or smaller vessels (such as the midget submarine and the wet sub).
+Submarines are referred to as boats rather than ships regardless of their size.

-Although experimental submarines had been built earlier, submarine design took off during the 19th century, and they were adopted by several navies.
-They were first widely used during World War I (1914–1918), and are now used in many navies, large and small.
-Military uses include attacking enemy surface ships (merchant and military) or other submarines, and for aircraft carrier protection, blockade running, nuclear deterrence, reconnaissance, conventional land attack (for example, using a cruise missile), and covert insertion of special forces.
-Civilian uses include marine science, salvage, exploration, and facility inspection and maintenance.
-Submarines can also be modified for specialized functions such as search-and-rescue missions and undersea cable repair.
-They are also used in tourism and undersea archaeology.
+Although experimental submarines had been built earlier, submarine design took off during the 19th century, and submarines were adopted by several navies.
+They were first used widely during World War I (1914–1918), and are now used in many navies, large and small.
+Their military uses include: attacking enemy surface ships (merchant and military) or other submarines; aircraft carrier protection; blockade running; nuclear deterrence; stealth operations in denied areas when gathering intelligence and doing reconnaissance; denying or influencing enemy movements; conventional land attacks (for example, launching a cruise missile); and covert insertion of frogmen or special forces.
+Their civilian uses include: marine science; salvage; exploration; and facility inspection and maintenance.
+Submarines can be modified for specialized functions such as search-and-rescue missions and undersea cable repair.
+They are also used in the tourism industry and in undersea archaeology.
 Modern deep-diving submarines derive from the bathyscaphe, which evolved from the diving bell.

-Most large submarines consist of a cylindrical body with hemispherical (or conical) ends and a vertical structure, usually located amidships, that houses communications and sensing devices as well as periscopes.
-In modern submarines, this structure is the "sail" in American usage and "fin" in European usage.
-A "conning tower" was a feature of earlier designs: a separate pressure hull above the main body of the boat that allowed the use of shorter periscopes.
+Most large submarines consist of a cylindrical body with hemispherical (or conical) ends and a vertical structure, usually located amidships, which houses communications and sensing devices as well as periscopes.
+In modern submarines, this structure is called the "sail" in American usage and "fin" in European usage.
+A feature of earlier designs was the "conning tower": a separate pressure hull above the main body of the boat that enabled the use of shorter periscopes.
 There is a propeller (or pump jet) at the rear, and various hydrodynamic control fins.
 Smaller, deep-diving, and specialty submarines may deviate significantly from this traditional design.
-Submarines dive and resurface by means of diving planes and changing the amount of water and air in ballast tanks to affect their buoyancy.
+Submarines dive and resurface by using diving planes and by changing the amount of water and air in ballast tanks to affect their buoyancy.